Understanding Fading and New Zealand’s UV Rays

 Wear and use will also fade your rug with time.
 Rugs that start with lighter colours tend to see less impact from sun exposure since there is less vibrancy to fade.

-Rugs for All prefers to sell mostly floor mats or area rugs that are made from New Zealand wool are fit for purpose in the context of the New Zealand lifestyle and environment that we live in.
+Rugs for All prefers to sell mostly floor mats or area rugs that are made from New Zealand wool and are fit for purpose in the context of the New Zealand lifestyle and environment that we live in.